 Why we picked the Misfit Flash

 There may be better fitness trackers out there, but not at this price.
-The Misfit Flash for is a decent, entry-level fitness tracker that can track steps, sleep, and even has a feature for swimming.
-Waterproof up to 90 feet, the Flash can track your laps in the pool in addition to your dry-land workouts.
+The Misfit Flash is a decent, entry-level fitness tracker that tracks steps, sleep patterns, and even has a feature for swimming.
+Waterproof up to 90 feet, the Flash tracks your laps in the pool in addition to your dry-land workouts.

-The subtle, round, plastic tracker pairs with the Misfit App that’ll allow you to set goals for daily steps and will display your progress on the minimal LED interface.
+The subtle, round, plastic tracker pairs with the Misfit App that’ll allow you to set goals for daily steps and displays your progress on the minimal LED interface.
 It syncs automatically, so you don’t have to worry about losing your data, either.

 Just like the Ray, you can program the Flash to control light bulbs and other smart home devices.
 It works with IFTTT, RunKeeper, LoseIt!, MapMyFitness, and MyFitness Pal.
 These features give the Flash an extra boost in terms of functionality.

-The Flash comes in fun bright colors, and best of all, the replaceable LED battery will last nearly six months.
+The Flash comes in fun bright colors and best of all, the replaceable LED battery lasts nearly six months.
 You can get packs of the batteries on Amazon for about $6.

 Bellabeat Leaf Urban